 Yondah Beach House – all kinds of animals welcome, both large and small.
-Previous guests have included birds, ponies and rats, and the more usual cats and dogs.
+Previous guests have included birds, ponies, rats, and the usual cats and dogs.

-Batchelor Butterfly Farm is a home from home with cabins and motel-style accommodation to choose from, all suitable for families and their pets.
+Batchelor Butterfly Farm is a home-from-home with cabins and motel-style accommodations, all suitable for families and their pets.

 New South Wales

 Veriu Green Square in Sydney proves that pet-friendly hotels don’t need to be rugged – pay an extra deposit, and your pet is welcome to stay.

 Mercure Hotel Canberra describes itself as welcoming to all pets and even offers a pet-sitting service if you want to head out for the evening (provided by a third party for an extra fee).

 If you find this article helpful for your trip, I’d appreciate your support for Rocky Travel.
 Please book tours, accommodation, a rental car, or purchase my book using the links below.
 Thank you!